 Headache severity correlates with sleep apnea intensity.
 Patients with severe breathing interruptions experience more frequent and intense morning headaches.

-Treatment with CPAP therapy eliminates morning headaches in 85% of patients.
-Headache resolution often occurs within 2-4 weeks of effective sleep apnea treatment.
+Treatment with continuous positive airway pressure therapy eliminates morning headaches in 85% of patients.
+Headache resolution often occurs within 2-4 weeks of effective treatment.

 Short-term memory becomes particularly affected.
 Patients struggle to remember conversations appointments, and daily tasks despite normal intelligence.